 It would be pretty great to be able to use camouflage to protect ourselves and get out of some sticky situations, wouldn’t it?

-Whilst camouflage is often featured in movies, books, and television shows, such as the Indominus Rex in Jurassic World and the Invisible Woman in Fantastic 4, there’s also a fair few animals in the world that share this awesome characteristic.
+Although camouflage is often featured in movies, books, and television shows, like the Indominus Rex in Jurassic World and the Invisible Woman in Fantastic Four, there’s also a fair few animals in the world that share this awesome characteristic too.

-Chameleons are pretty well-known around the world for their distinct abilities to blend into their surroundings, but they’re not the only ones.
-In fact, Arctic foxes are also able to change their colour depending on varying environments, moulting their fur to blend better with their terrain throughout the seasons.
+You’re probably already familiar with the chameleon, who are pretty well-known around the world for their distinct ability to blend into their surroundings, but they’re not the only examples.
+In fact, Arctic foxes are also able to change their colour depending on varying environments, moulting their fur to blend in better with their terrain.

-Trumpetfish are able to swim vertically in a swaying rhythm, pulling off the disguise of a floating stick.
-Unsuspecting prey are caught off-guard when the trumpetfish swoop down and suck them up.
+Trumpetfish are able to swim vertically in a swaying rhythm, blending in amongst stalks of sea rods to make themselves appear like a floating stick or a swaying branch.
+Small fishes and shrimp, the trumpetfish’s favourite food, are then caught off-guard when they swoop down and suck them up.

-Not only is the reef stonefish (also known as the rockfish) one of the most venomous fish in the world, it is also a master of disguise.
+Not only is the reef stonefish (also known as the rockfish) one of the most venomous fish in the world, it’s also a cunning master of disguise.

-The painted frogfish shares the same superpower as the chameleon, in that it is able to adapt to its surroundings by changing colour based on its environment.
+The painted frogfish shares the same superpower as the chameleon, allowing it to adapt to its surroundings by changing colour based on its environment.

-The lionfish, just like the reef stonefish, is another incredibly venomous species of fish where its sting can cause severe pain and possibly even death.
+The lionfish, just like the reef stonefish, is another incredibly venomous species of fish, whereby its sting can cause severe pain and possibly even death on rare occasions.

-The leafy sea dragon is another marine species that is excellent at camouflage and belongs to the same family as seahorses and pipefish (who are also great at disguise).
+Named after its leaf-like protrusions and often called the king of camouflage, the leafy sea dragon is another marine species that is excellent at fooling other species, adapting to the point where it’s nearly impossible to see.
+They belong to the same family as seahorses and pipefish, two more species who are also great at disguising themselves.

 Sea dragons, unlike seahorses, are unable to curl their tails onto weeds or seagrasses to stay safe.
 This can often result in many sea dragons being washed ashore during storms.

-We’ve got plenty more creatures too – say hello to our seals, otters, and much more during our great talks and feeding times.
+We’ve got plenty more creatures too – say hello to our seals, otters, and much more.
+Don’t forget that by booking your tickets in advance online, you’ll be making some big savings on our ticket prices!